earlution/vwmp/KB/Architecture/container/overview/epic01-vwmp-container.md

 ## 8. Open Questions

-1. **Deployment Model:** Integrated with Confidentia initially, or standalone from start?
+1. **Deployment Model:** Integrated with parent project initially, or standalone from start?
 2. **Storage Strategy:** File-based only, or database support from the beginning?
 3. **Plugin Isolation:** Process isolation for plugins, or trust model?
 4. **Multi-tenancy:** Support multiple projects/workspaces, or single project initially?